TO TRAIN YOUR BORDERLINE

 immediately, as it is not intended for your consumption.

-In truth, the BPD materials on this site have been written for people
+In truth, the BPD materials on this site have been written solely

-trying to recover from toxic relationships, and are not designed
+for people trying to recover from tormenting, toxic relationships,

 you Non's who are remaining, there is one inalienable truth you'll